Permutation Entropy for the Characterization of the Attractive Hamiltonian Mean-Field Model: Complexity-Entropy Plane

-Figure~\ref{fig:plane} shows the complexity-entropy plane for simulations with initial $M_{0}=0.8$.
-This plot was divided into Fig.~\ref{fig:plane}(a) for energies where the entropy is decreasing with $u_0$, as shown in Fig.~\ref{fig:entropy}, and Fig.~\ref{fig:plane}(b) for energies where the entropy increases with $u_0$.
-Each colored point in the plane corresponds to a pair of entropy $H$ and complexity $C$ values calculated from the magnetization in the QSS for a given $u_0$.
-The value of $u_{0}$ is indicated with the colors of the side bars.
-The black lines correspond to the minimum and maximum possible values of $C$~\cite{Rosso2007, Pessa2021}.
+To further analyze the dynamical properties of $M_x(t)$, we present in Fig.~\ref{fig:plane} the complexity-entropy plane for different embedding delays $\tau$.
+This representation allows us to distinguish between stochastic and chaotic-like systems~\cite{Rosso2007}.
+Figure~\ref{fig:plane} highlights the complexity-entropy plane for simulations with $M_{0}=0.8$, corresponding to the red lines in Fig.~\ref{fig:entropy}.
+Each colored point represents a pair of entropy $H$ and complexity $C$ values computed from $M_x(t)$ in the QSS for a given $u_0$, indicated by the colors in the side bars.
+Other values of $M_0$ are also included as gray points.

-Figure~\ref{fig:plane} shows that both $H$ and $C$ are located in the lower-left zone of the entropy-complexity plane.
-Thus, fuctuations in $M$ have characteristics of deterministic and chaotic systems of intermittent type.
-As $u_0$ is increased in Fig.~\ref{fig:plane}(a), then fluctuations in $M$ tend to be ordered and to present fewer correlated structures.
-This description is reversed as $u_0$ is increased in Fig.~\ref{fig:plane}(b).
-In all cases, the calculated complexity $C$ values are near the maximum possible complexity curve.
-This indicates that there are undoubtedly structures or distinguishable patterns in the values of the $M$ time series.

-Finally, we discuss whether the permutation entropy measure can provide information regarding the phase transition zone.
-Figure~\ref{fig:transition} shows a plot of the initial energies $u_0$ where the entropy $H$ is minimum for a given value of $M_0$, as extracted from Fig.~\ref{fig:entropy}.
-These points correspond to the transition between order and disorder.
-Just for comparison, we include the virial curve $1-2u_0=M_0 \cos\theta_0$, deduced by~\citet{Benetti2012}, corresponding to initial conditions for which the magnetization is relatively invariant over time and its fluctuations are minimum.
-We also include the parameter region of inaccessible states $u_0<(1-M_0^2)/2$.
-The vertical bars indicate the range of energies where we observe wide amplitude fluctuations in the $H$ trends of Fig.~\ref{fig:entropy}.

-Below the blue line in Fig.~\ref{fig:transition} is characterized by states where the magnetization fluctuations tend to be ordered as $u_0$ increases.
-It is worth mentioning that the non-homogeneous QSS with average magnetization $M_\text{QSS}\neq0$ are located below that curve.
-At least for $u_0<0.6$, this line coincides with the line of first order phase transition between magnetized and demagnetized QSS~\cite{Benetti2012}.
-Thus, the permutation entropy and the characterization of order and disorder in the fluctuations of $M$ alone can detect where the phase transition occurs.